-Dr. Flannery, like many team physicians, wears many hats.
+Dr. Flannery, like many sports medicine physicians, wears many hats.
 He’s part of the University Hospitals Sports Medicine Institute, where he also serves as Team Physician for Oberlin College and provides care for multiple area high school athletes.
 In addition, he was recently named the University Hospitals Sports Medicine Institute Director of Community Outreach and Education.
 For him, those Friday night lights rarely go dark.

 “During football season, I’m on the high school sideline Friday night, college sideline Saturday, and professional sideline Sunday—or whenever there’s a game,” Dr. Flannery says.
 If it’s a Browns game, he’ll arrive at the stadium about three hours before kickoff and stay until an hour after the game.

 Once the season is over, preparations begin for the NFL Scouting Combine, or, “where American football meets speed dating” as professional teams assess top college players ahead of the NFL Draft in April.
 Dr. Flannery’s job there is to evaluate players and their medical histories to help ensure that the athletes are healthy enough to participate.
 Then, the cycle begins again.

 So, what is a day in the life of a sports medicine physician like?
 It’s a busy life.
 But Dr. Flannery wouldn’t have it any other way.
 “The best part is that I’m standing on a sideline, whether it’s football or basketball or wrestling, watching sports as part of my job,” he says.